 What is the BIOME?

 The BIOME (Biology and Mathematics Educators) Institute offers a unique opportunity to engage with a community of peers to address an educational challenge with the ultimate goal of improving student outcomes.
-The challenge, in this case, is implementation practices and resources that support students making sense of the pieces and patterns of science to make predictions, solve problems, and use science to inform policy.
+The challenge, in this case, is implementation practices and resources that support students from all backgrounds and engage them in communities to enhance their learning.
 The community will be supported in this endeavor with access to experts in areas relevant to the challenge, information about useful resources, and community facilitators to guide the development process.
-The BIOME Institute is offered by BioQUEST, with over 30 years of experience in science education reform, in collaboration with QUBES, which supports the quantitative biology community, and a broad range of educational projects.
+The BIOME Institute is offered by BioQUEST, with over 35 years of experience in science education reform.

 Research on professional development has demonstrated that it is difficult for even the most committed faculty to change pedagogical approaches working independently for a variety of reasons including time constraints, institutional resistance, and lack of resources.
 Challenges to meaningful pedagogical change are most often identified during planning or implementation.
 The BIOME Institute reduces barriers to change by providing faculty with information, resources, community, and guidance as they plan and implement new ideas.
 The Summer Session provides a focused, information-rich opportunity to develop ideas, identify collaborators, and begin collecting resources.
 The Fall Working Groups provide ongoing support, additional resources, and information, and peer feedback to increase faculty success in achieving their goals.